 Anytime your dog has odd behavior, it should be something you should keep an eye out for.
 If they are biting or chewing their nails, it’s also important to watch out for any other behavior that’s out of the norm, like eating less or not being as energetic around their family.

 So what could cause a pet to have discomfort on their paws?
-While there are many possible issues, in this article we will cover some of the most common reasons your dog may be chewing at their nails!
+While there are many possible issues, in this article, we will cover some of the most common reasons your dog may be chewing or biting her nails.

-A dog that is biting and chewing at their nails are trying to tell us that something in this area is causing them some form of discomfort.
+A dog that is biting and chewing at her nails is trying to tell us that something in this area is causing them some form of discomfort.
+Owners can find themselves not knowing what to do and can become concerned about this behavior, especially if a pup starts to injure themselves by chewing too much.
 So what are some reasons behind this behavior?

 It’s Time To Visit The Groomer